Brian Griffin: Reception

 Ahsan Haque of IGN has given Brian a positive review, calling him the best talking man-dog.
 He also praised Brian's adventures with Stewie calling them, "center of many of the show's best bits".
 Haque later made a list titled "Family Guy: Stewie and Brian's Greatest Adventures", where he stated that "Brian and Stewie paired together has always been a winning formula for Family Guy".
 They also praised the selection of Brian to play Chewbacca as they stated in the "Blue Harvest" review.
 In their list of "What Else Should Family Guy Make Fun Of?", IGN commented that Brian would be perfect to play Q, if Family Guy ever decides to make a James Bond parody.

-However, in a review of the seventh season, Haque wrote that Brian "unfortunately was terribly misused this season.
+In a review of the seventh season, Haque wrote that Brian "unfortunately was terribly misused this season.
 He's degenerated into nothing more than a soapbox for the political views of the writers".
 In a review of the eighth season, following his transition into a heel character, Ramsey Isler stated that Brian "left his lofty position as the voice of reason and switched to pretentious loser".

 Emily VanDerWerff of The A.V.
 Club praised the Brian character, and stated that "Brian has always been the show's best character and its most developed one".
 In a 2004 interview, Seth MacFarlane noted his similarities to Brian.
 He also revealed that Brian is his favorite character, because he feels most comfortable when playing that role.

 Commendations

 In IGN's "Family Guy: Top 10 Fights", Brian's fight with Stewie in the episode "Patriot Games (season 4, 2006) is ranked number 5.
-In IGN's "Top 10 musical moments in Family Guy", Brian ranked number 6, number 5, and number 3 with the songs, "The Freakin' FCC" from "PTV" (season 4, 2005), "Never Gonna Give You Up" from "Meet the Quagmires" (season 5, 2007) and "This House Is Freakin' Sweet" from "Peter, Peter, Caviar Eater" (season 2, 1999) respectively.
+In IGN's "Top 10 musical moments in Family Guy", Brian ranked number 6, number 5, and number 3 with the songs, "The Freakin' FCC" from "PTV" (season 4, 2005), "Never Gonna Give You Up" from "Meet the Quagmires" (season 5, 2007) and "This House Is Freakin' Sweet" from "Peter, Peter, Caviar Eater" (season 2, 1999), respectively.
 In a list of the Top 25 Family Guy characters compiled by IGN, Brian was placed second on the list (behind Stewie).
 They stated that "man's best friend is a poor understatement" with regards to Brian.